 The tall varieties — culms that grow to 20 feet or more — are what you want to create an effective screen, and homeowners can use its leafy foliage to separate themselves from their neighbors.
 It can also be a sound barrier, muffling street noise.

-Giant timber species, which can grow to 40 to 50 feet tall or taller, with 4-inch-diameter culms, are the varieties chosen for building and construction — the use of bamboo as a flooring material, for example, is seen as a viable, renewable-resource option to hardwood.
+Giant timber species, which can grow 40 to 50 feet tall or taller, with 4-inch-diameter culms, are the varieties chosen for building and construction.
+The use of bamboo as a flooring material, for example, is seen as a viable, renewable-resource option to hardwood.
 In a suitably sized landscape, these massive grasses can be awe-inspiring, but their rampant growth must also be reined in.

 How to Choose Bamboo